 Now all this assumes that Leo’s ego is somehow a bad thing!
 Conversely however, those with a weak sense of self are also those that suffer from narcissistic personality disorders (And other related Dark triad traits.
 See Ceres post.)
 Without a strong sovereignty, service-to-others can become co-dependancy and doormat syndrome!

 Regulus is the archangel Raphael, one of the four horsemen of the apocalypse.
-On the fixed cross, Regulus is one of the four cherubim represented on tarot cards also.
-These cherubim are symbolised by the Bull, Lion, Eagle and Human.
+On the fixed cross, Regulus is one of four cherubim, symbolised by the Bull, Lion, Eagle and Human.
 These are the signs Taurus (Aldebaran), Leo (Regulus), Scorpio (Antares) and Aquarius (Fomalhaut) respectively.
-You can see these Archangels on the corners of the Rider-Waite tarot deck on the Wheel of Fortune and The World, both cards which have quite a dramatic, fateful feel about them.
+You can see these Archangels on the corners of the Rider-Waite tarot deck on the Wheel of Fortune and The World.

 Regulus Into Virgo

 “Early English astrologers made it (Regulus) a portent of glory, riches, and power to all born under its influence” and this fixed star is generally considered fortunate, courageous, successful and all those great qualities associated with the sun sign Leo.

 Regulus has its negative side.
 “It gives violence, destructiveness, military honor of short duration, with ultimate failure, imprisonment, violent death” Bernadette Brady associates Regulus with downfall.
 Regulus is pure divine-masculine energy, which these days is often portrayed in Hollywood at its lowest, crudest vibration.